 Just stop in our office and fill out an application.
-If you qualify, we will schedule an interview to discuss your academic needs and concerns and how we can assist you.
+If you qualify, we will discuss your academic needs and concerns and how we can assist you.
 We also offer services at our 3 outreach sites: LCOOCC North, Lac du Flambeau, and St. Croix.

 Student Support Services Staff